zeromq/czmq/README.md

 This is the class interface:

+    //  This is a stable class, and may not change except for emergencies.
+It
+    //  is provided in stable builds.
+    // Destroy an item
+    typedef void (zlistx_destructor_fn) (
+        void **item);

+    // Duplicate an item
+    typedef void * (zlistx_duplicator_fn) (
+        const void *item);

+    // Compare two items, for sorting
+    typedef int (zlistx_comparator_fn) (
+        const void *item1, const void *item2);

     //  Create a new, empty list.
     CZMQ_EXPORT zlistx_t *
         zlistx_new (void);

     //  Destroy a list.
 If an item destructor was specified, all items in the
     //  list are automatically destroyed as well.
     CZMQ_EXPORT void
         zlistx_destroy (zlistx_t **self_p);

     //  Add an item to the head of the list.
 Calls the item duplicator, if any,
     //  on the item.
 Resets cursor to list head.
 Returns an item handle on
     //  success, NULL if memory was exhausted.
     CZMQ_EXPORT void *
         zlistx_add_start (zlistx_t *self, void *item);

     //  Add an item to the tail of the list.
 Calls the item duplicator, if any,
     //  on the item.
 Resets cursor to list head.
 Returns an item handle on
     //  success, NULL if memory was exhausted.
     CZMQ_EXPORT void *
         zlistx_add_end (zlistx_t *self, void *item);